 Perry Haddock

-Perry Haddock, AFCA
+Perry Haddock, SFCA

-Perry in studio Plein Air in Fort Langley Plein air near Lillooet
+Perry in studio Plein Air in Fort Langley

 Perry Haddock is a Canadian artist from the south coast of British Columbia, near Vancouver.
 His paintings reveal his West Coast roots and his love of the coastal images near his home.
 Painting primarily in acrylic and watercolour, Perry's impressionistic style is the result of his keen observation of the colours and textures of nature, and his efforts to record his impressions in broad strokes.
 Many of his paintings are developed from sketches or studies done on site, and his fondest painting experiences are those "en plein air".